Harvesting seeds from plants

 Check out all the videos in our Easy Seed Saving series to learn how to save a variety of seeds of varying difficulty.
 For more video tutorials like these subscribe to our YouTube channel.

 Some plants do not grow easily from seed.
-These types often reproduce better from other parts of the plant, like branch cuttings or divisions of its bulbs, corms, or rhizomes.
+These types often reproduce better from other parts of the plant, like cuttings from branches or divided parts from bulbs, corms, or rhizomes.

 Other plants are more difficult, like hybrid varieties that will not reproduce “true to type” after a few generations.
 Some plants easily cross-pollinate with plants from related families, like squashes, cucumbers, and melons.